TeamDev-IP/JxBrowser-Gallery/web-server/README.md

-# Apps built with JxBrowser in the Web Server environment
+# Apps built with JxBrowser in the web server environment

 This directory contains gallery apps that use JxBrowser in the web server environment.